remi75/MangoHudCH/README.md

 # MangoHud

-A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.
+A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and CROSS-HAIR

 #### Example:
 ![](assets/overlay_example.gif)